tardate/LittleArduinoProjects/BoldportClub/3x7/PomodoroTimer/README.md

 ## Notes

-Over the years, I've become habituated to working in a [Pomodoro](https://en.wikipedia.org/wiki/Pomodoro_Technique) style - make the day a series of tasks worked on in short blocks of time, with take regular breaks.
+Over the years, I've become habituated to working in a [Pomodoro](https://en.wikipedia.org/wiki/Pomodoro_Technique) style - make the day a series of tasks worked on in short blocks of time, with regular breaks.
 But I've never actually used a timer - just relied on my internal clock to work in roughly 1 hour increments.

 As I was building the [Boldport 3x7](../), it started to appeal to me as a very nice display to use for a non-distracting Pomodoro timer.